mailslurp/examples/README.md

 See developer page for [more guides and documentation](https://www.mailslurp.com/developers/).

 ## Running
-If you wish to run these examples yourself clone the repository.
-Create an `.env` file in the riit directory containing `API_KEY=your-mailslurp-api-key`.
-Then to run each example `cd` into the directory and run `make test`.
+If you wish to run these examples yourself:
+- clone the repository.
+- create an `.env` file in the root directory containing `API_KEY=your-mailslurp-api-key`.
+- to run an example `cd` into the directory and run `make test`.